 G.1 STRATEGY: Using the Alumni Giving Capacity Report and other tools to research and identify high-net-worth individuals with capacity to make a \$500,000 to \$1 million gift for the naming of a facility.
 Output: Five facilities named because of major gifts to the university.

 Efficiency: One facility named annually over five years because of a major gift.

 Explanatory: Additional staff and budgeted funds needed to coordinate the strategy.

 G.2 STRATEGY: Implement a planned giving program that encourages high net worth individuals to bequeath major gifts to the university for the naming of facilities.

-Output: Three high net worth individuals will have - established substantial planned gifts bequeaths for the naming of facilities.
+Output: Three high net worth individuals will have established substantial planned gifts bequeaths for the naming of facilities.

 Efficiency: 15% of thirty high net worth individuals contacted will establish planned gifts.

 Explanatory: Additional funds will be needed to retain specialized staff to assist with solicitation of donors.

-OBJECTIVE H: During FY 2028, the Vice President for Student Affairs and the Vice President for Institutional Advancement will establish a working group comprised of representatives from various student organizations to develop and implement a plan to establish a pre-alumni association which encourages students to contribute to the University and to participate in community service activities.
+OBJECTIVE H: During FY 2029, the Vice President for Student Affairs and the Senior Vice President for Institutional Advancement will establish a working group comprised of representatives from various student organizations to develop and implement a plan to establish a pre-alumni association which encourages students to contribute to the University and to participate in community service activities.
 Outcome: Engage students in building more meaningful and effective relationships with Alcorn Alumni.

 H.1.
 STRATEGY: Coordinate a meeting with student1 organization leaders, Student Affairs representatives, and national alumni office to establish a new organization to be known as the ASU Student Pre-Alumni Council (S-PAC).
 Output: sixty enrolled students will be charter members of the new Student Pre-Alumni Council (S-PAC).

-Efficiency: Ninety percent of students who attend initial meeting will become members of the S-PAC Explanatory: Decrease in staff and budgeted funding support for the office alumni affairs.
-OBJECTIVE I: During FY 2028, the Vice President for Institutional Advancement will interface with the Provost to develop a plan to increase the University's grants and agreements so that the University is attracting approximately \$40 million from these sources annually.
+Efficiency: Ninety percent of students who attend initial meeting will become members of the S-PAC.

+Explanatory: Decrease in staff and budgeted funding support for the office alumni affairs.

+OBJECTIVE I: During FY 2029, the Senior Vice President for Institutional Advancement will interface with the Provost to develop a plan to increase the University's grants and agreements so that the University is attracting approximately \$40 million from these sources annually.
 Outcome: Increase the number of faculty applying for grant opportunities.
-Outcome: Increase donations and gifts from internal and external stakeholders.